 Before the kale craze, there were collard greens, a go-to veggie in American Black households.
 The process of cleaning and prepping the greens is key for making them deliciously tender and tasty.
 Cut the leaves from the tough center rib before slicing—the thinner, the better.
 Collards are traditionally cooked with smoked meat like ham hocks or turkey wings, adding an extra dimension of flavor to the bitter greens.
-By Nikki Scott for Food Network Kitchen.

 Rinse and dry the collard greens.
 Cut each leaf in half, removing and discarding the center rib.
 Stack a few leaves on top of each other, tightly roll together and thinly slice.
 Continue with the remaining leaves.
 Set aside.